elastic/opentelemetry/docs/configure-upstream-collector.md

-# Configure a custom collector or the OpenTelemetry Collector Contrib distribution
+# Build a custom collector or configure the OpenTelemetry Collector Contrib distribution

 You can build and configure a [custom collector](https://opentelemetry.io/docs/collector/custom-collector/) or extend the [OpenTelemetry Collector Contrib ](https://github.com/open-telemetry/opentelemetry-collector-contrib) distribution to collect logs and metrics and send them to Elastic Observability.